 Do I need to take special precautions if I’m pregnant?

 Yes.
 Purely as a precautionary measure, pregnant women have now been added to the “at-risk groups” that include the over-70s and those with underlying medical conditions.
-The current NHS advice
+The current Government advice

 - Wash your hands frequently and thoroughly

 - Avoid contact with people who have symptoms of the virus

 - Only travel on public transport if you really need to